Tiangong space station: Power supply

-Electrical power is provided by two steerable solar power arrays on each module, which use gallium arsenide photovoltaic cells to convert sunlight into electricity.
-Energy is stored to power the station when it passes into the Earth's shadow.
-Resupply spacecraft will replenish fuel for the station's propulsion engines for station keeping, to counter the effects of atmospheric drag.
+Electrical power is provided by two steerable flexible solar arrays on each module, using gallium arsenide photovoltaic cells to convert sunlight into electricity.
+Energy is stored for use when the station passes through Earth's shadow.
+Resupply spacecraft replenish fuel for propulsion engines, which maintain orbit and counter atmospheric drag.
 The solar arrays are designed to last up to 15 years.